waybeams/cwaybeams/blog/20210103-what-is-this.md

 This is first and foremost an exploration, but it might also be a manifesto (if I'm not careful about it).

-I want to find out if there is a way to make native application development (across all of it's form factors), "_Fast, Stable and Delightful"_™.
+I want to find out if there is a way to make native application development (across all of it's form factors), _"Fast, Stable and Delightful"™_.

 Something like the accessibility of Arduino, but for GUI applications?
 Perhaps with less of a performance penalty?
 Less flailing around?